Showing posts sorted by date for query uninvited. Sort by relevance Show all posts

 Green fingers make this monster happy.
 Apparently...

-One final demon to contend with but only if you steal from the chapel!
+One final demon to contend with, but only if you steal from the chapel!
 Whaaaat?

-The weather brightens and everyone is happy.
+The weather brightens, and everyone is happy.
 Another day saved.
 Be happy.

 lol yeah, that's me alright.
 And no, I don't have a printer!

-What, do you want more?
+What?
+Do you want even more?

 Well, how about access to a hidden room?
-It's called the Art Gallery and is of no use whatsoever to your progress but is fun to visit.
+It's called the Art Gallery and is of no use whatsoever to your progress, but it is fun to visit.
 There is zero chance of stumbling upon it by accident due to the obscure way it's unlocked.
-Only by sheer luck, I spotted it on The Cutting Room Floor (Mac version, but I was pleasantly surprised it worked with the Atari ST).
+Only by sheer luck, I spotted it on The Cutting Room Floor (works on Mac and Atari ST).

-Seriously, thanks for stopping by, and remember to comment or share this article with the ST world...
+Again, thanks for stopping by, and remember to comment or share this article with the ST world...

-As secrets go, this was nice to uncover but... it's meaningless to your adventure.
+As secrets go, this was nice to uncover, but...
+It's meaningless to your adventure.

 Bring along the correct brush and hey presto, boobs!!!